LLNL/units/README.md

 -   `precise_unit default_unit( string)`: get a unit associated with a particular kind of measurement.  for example `default_unit("length")` would return `precise::m`
 -   `precise_measurement measurement_from_string(string,flags)`: convert a string to a precise_measurement
 -   `measurement measurement_cast_from_string(string,flags)`: convert a string to a measurement calls measurement_from_string and does a measurement_cast.
 -   `uncertain_measurement uncertain_measurement_from_string(string,flags)`: convert a string to an uncertain measurement.
-Typically the string will have some segment with a ±, `+/-` or the html equivalent in it to signify the uncertainty.
+Typically the string will have some segment with a ï¿½, `+/-` or the html equivalent in it to signify the uncertainty.
 -   `std::string to_string([unit|measurement],flags)` : convert a unit or measurement to a string,  all defined units or measurements listed above are supported
 -   `addUserDefinedUnit(std::string name, precise_unit un)`  add a new unit that can be used in the string operations.
 -   `clearUserDefinedUnits()`  remove all user defined units from the library.